 Dry (d) –the analysis is reported based upon an assumed situation where the coal is completely free of moisture; this is a calculated value.

 Dry ash-free (daf) – again a calculated value representing the hypothetical condition that the sample is completely free of moisture and ash.
-This reporting basis allows for the assessment of a coal based solely on the organic matter in coal, namely the VM and FC contents, thus enabling standardisation of the organic components for more accurate comparison between samples.
+This reporting basis allows for the assessment of a coal based solely on the organic matter it contains, namely the VM and FC contents, thus enabling standardisation of the organic components for more accurate comparison between samples.

 Various equations allow the conversion of a given result to another on a different basis.
 Conversion equations may be found in many references, including Osborn (2013).

 For moisture determination, the sample is brought to equilibrium with the humidity in the laboratory atmosphere.
 A known mass is then dried in an oven between 105-110oC in the presence of nitrogen.
 The moisture percentage is calculated from the loss of mass of the sample.
 The moisture content of a coal will change depending on the relative humidity of the atmosphere to which it is exposed; as humidity changes, so will the moisture content of the coal.
-For this reason, reproducibility for moisture content is not applicable.
+For this reason, reproducibility for moisture content is not applicable[moisture content measurements are not reproducible?].

-4.2.2.2 Ash content in coal:
+4.2.2.2 Ash content in coal

-The ash content in coal is comprised of minerals which are the primary incombustible components in coal.
-Ash is the residue remaining after the complete combustion of all organic matter, and, thus, is considered a waste material (although certain forms of ash are sold for commercial purposes).
-Coal is traded globally based on CV, which is inversely proportional to the ash content (on an iso-rank basis), with the commercial categories being known as coal grade.
+The ash content in coal is comprised of minerals, which are the its primary incombustible components.
+Ash is the residue remaining after the complete combustion of all organic matter, and thus is considered a waste material (although certain forms of ash are sold for commercial purposes).
+Coal is traded globally based on CV, which is inversely proportional to the ash content (on an iso-rank basis), with the commercial categories being known as coal grades.
 The types of minerals included in coal are critical in determining beneficiation processes and the coal’s end use; the minerals are determined by XRD and SEM based techniques.

-The standard procedure for determining the ash value of a coal involves heating a known mass of sample (usually 1 g) in a crucible in air to 500oC over 30 minutes, maintaining this sample at this temperature for 30 minutes and then heating to 815oC until the mass of the sample is constant.
-The percentage ash is calculated from the mass of residue remaining after combustion divided by the original mass of the sample used in the procedure.
-Some mineral species are altered when the coal is combusted and neo-formed minerals may occur.
+The standard procedure for determining the ash value of a coal involves heating a known mass of sample (usually 1 g) in a crucible in air to 500oC over 30 minutes, maintaining the sample at this temperature for 30 minutes and then heating to 815oC until the mass of the sample is constant.
+The percentage ash is calculated from the mass of residue remaining after combustion, divided by the original mass of the sample used in the procedure.
+Some mineral species are altered when the coal is combusted, and neo-formed minerals may occur.
 Carbon dioxide is released by carbonate minerals, SO3 arises from sulphides, and H2O is removed from clay minerals as water of crystallisation.
 X-ray analyses (XRF, XRD) provide more detail regarding the chemical composition and nature of minerals and ash present in a coal.

 4.2.2.3 Volatile matter